madhugilla/customsync/ADR-002-Mobile-CosmosDB-Access-Pattern.md

 ### Negative Consequences

-- **Limited Business Logic Centralization**: Business rules must be implemented in mobile app (not applicable for sync-only system)
-- **Client-Side Complexity**: Mobile app responsible for all data handling logic (appropriate for sync-only operations)
+- **Client-Side Complexity**: Mobile app responsible for all sync logic and conflict resolution
-- **Harder Schema Evolution**: Database schema changes require mobile app updates (vs. Option 2's API versioning)
-- **Monitoring Challenges**: More difficult to implement centralized logging and analytics compared to Option 2's API layer
-- **No Server-Side Caching**: Cannot implement server-side performance optimizations that Option 2's API layer could provide
+- **Distributed Monitoring**: Sync patterns and errors are monitored on individual clients rather than centralized (mitigated by Sentry integration for error tracking and performance monitoring)

 ## Implementation Plan